Kotlin/kotlin-by-example/examples/06_productivity_boosters/03_Destructuring Declarations.md

 </div>

-1. Defining a data class.
+1. Defines a data class.
-2. Destructuring an instance.
+2. Destructures an instance.
 Declared values are mapped to the instance fields.
 3. Data class automatically defines the `component1()` and `component2()` methods that will be called during destructuring.
 4. Use _underscore_ if you don't need one of the values, avoiding the compiler hint indicating an unused variable.